 - .NET Rocks!
 Mark Seemann Talks Web API and REST

-There are lots of ways to contact me, and you are welcome to do so, e.g. if you want to hire me, want me to speak at a conference or user group meeting, or simply if you have a question you think I should answer here on the blog.
+There's lots of ways to contact me, and you are welcome to do so, e.g. if you want to hire me, want me to speak at a conference or user group meeting, or simply if you have a question you think I should answer here on the blog.
 In case of public speaking, you can also review my public speaking schedule.

 One way to contact me is via email.
 Here's a little test of your sentience: take each segment of the following email address, and reverse it (e.g. firstname.lastname@example.org would become email@example.com): firstname.lastname@example.org.